pjedge/longshot/README.md

 # longshot

-Longshot is a diploid SNV caller for long error prone reads such as Pacific Biosciences SMRT.
+Longshot is a variant calling tool for diploid genomes using long error prone reads such as Pacific Biosciences SMRT.
+It takes as input an aligned BAM file and outputs a phased VCF file with variants and haplotype information.
+It can also output haplotype-separated BAM files that can be used for downstream analysis.
+Currently, it only calls single nucleotide variants (SNVs).

-THIS README IS A WORK IN PROGRESS AND MORE DETAILED DOCUMENTATION WILL BE AVAILABLE SOON

 ## supported operating systems
 Longshot has been tested using Ubuntu 16.04, CentOS 6.6, and Manjaro Linux 17.1.11.